-The specialized classes package, operator, function, type and record can only be derived from their own kind [(e.g. a package can only be base class for packages.
-All other kinds of classes can use the import statement to use the contents of a package)].
+The specialized classes package, operator, function, type, record, operator record, and expandable connector can only be derived from their own kind [(e.g. a package can only be base class for packages.
+All other kinds of classes can use the import statement to use the contents of a package)] and from class.

 '''

 record RecordA

 ...

 end RecordA;

-'''